andrew-wharton/image-transform-web-proxy/README.md

 # image-transform-web-proxy

+## Current Status
+At present this project is in the **experimental** stage and is not recommended for use in a production environment.
+It contains no unit, integration or functional tests, has very little exception and error handling and has many configuration values hard coded.

 ## Introduction

 The Image Transform Web Proxy is designed to provide a transparent layer of image manipulation functionality over an existing store of images available on the web.